 Norwich walk:

-Great news, the words of your poem are already out there, you just have to find them!
+Great news, the words of your poem (or short story) are already out there, you just have to find them!
 A 'Found Poem' does exactly what it says on the tin: find words or phrases from elsewhere, rearrange and make them into your poem.

 Connection is key in the story of the Pastons in Norwich.
 The city is where they made strategic allegiances with other gentry families and notable figures to socially advance the family.
-Today as a UNESCO City of Literature, it seems fitting that our tour guide is John Paston III, who collected a 'Grete Boke' of numerous texts.
-Our writing focus on this walk is all about the thrill of the hunt for words, inspired by a family who loved words, as Sir Robert Paston says to his wife Rebecca: “I gasp after your letters every day … your conversation by penn is the pleasantest thing in the world to mee”.
-Whirlpool, p.
-343.
+Today, as a UNESCO City of Literature, it is fitting that our tour guide is John Paston III, who collected a 'Grete Boke' of numerous texts.
+In the seventeenth century collection of letters, we find Sir Robert Paston says to his wife Rebecca: “I gasp after your letters every day … your conversation by penn is the pleasantest thing in the world to mee” ('Whirlpool', p.343).
+Inspired by a family who love words, our writing prompts are all about the thrill of hunting for words.

 Finding Poems in Norwich in 3 steps

-1. Resource: As you go on the Norwich walk, take a note of around 15 to 20 words or phrases that speak to you.
-These may be from the Paston information board at St Peter’s Church, Hungate (the starting point of the walk) or inscriptions in the Church.
-You may find some on the facsimile of the Paston letter hanging in the Maid’s Head Hotel entrance.
-Or maybe you’ll find words in the Cathedral, if you visit it.
+Resource: Just be curious.
+As you go on the Norwich walk, take a note of around 15 to 20 words or phrases that speak to you.
+These could be from the Paston information boards at St Peter’s Church, Hungate or Maid's Head Hotel, or inscriptions in the Church or Cathedral.
 It might be that key words stand out from the audio tours.
 It could be later in the walk at the Castle, if you visit the Paston Treasure painting.
-It might just be from today’s shop notices and signs, a newspaper or billboard.
+It might just be from today’s shop notices and signs, a newspaper or billboard, a word shared by a walking companion.
+Just whatever catches your attention, collect words hat you notice, without any deliberations as to why, value, or coherency.
+Just notice.

-2. Preparation: Select some key words and phrases from those you have collected that seem particularly meaningful or interesting to you.
+Preparation: Now sift and select key words and phrases from those you have collected that seem particularly meaningful or interesting to you.
 To help with this, identify a theme or emotion that represents some or all of the words and phrases you have selected.
 Focus on individual words /phrases and think about how they flow and work together around this particular theme and message.
 Once you feel you have enough selected, read over your list.
 Add or remove words or re-use words as you wish.

 Top Tips